 Much of the world only knows AI from what they see in movies.
-For decades, Hollywood has portrayed artificial intelligence (AI) in contradictory ways, simultaneously depicting it in a positive and negative light — AI is either going to save humanity or it will be the biggest threat we have ever faced.
+For decades, Hollywood has portrayed artificial intelligence (AI) in contradictory ways, simultaneously depicting it in a positive and negative light: AI is either going to save humanity, or it will be the biggest threat we’ve ever faced.
 While these portrayals are often stories of fantasy, our future is destined to be heavily impacted by artificial intelligence.

 AI is already part of daily life for some today.
 When you open your phone with face ID, open your spam-free email inbox and use automatic responses, find a ride-sharing trip to the office, or when you pay at your favorite barista during a work-from-home coffee break.
 AI is hard at work behind the scenes.

 While there are instances of AI today, the opportunity is in front of us.
 It can be used to do things in smarter, faster, or in completely new ways.
 There are three types of AI capabilities commonly grouped together:

 Process automation: Augment or automate manual processes or tasks